fredneedsausername/ServerPhone/README.md

+> [!WARNING]
+> Documentation is only partly completed, there might be changes to existing parts and surely new things will be added, especially those marked with **TODO**

 # ServerPhone
 _Believe it or not, this is the third time i delete this repo because of configurations issues, which took me a day to sort out.<br>
 I finally managed to publish my work here, i will keep you posted here._